apostrophecms/docs/docs/pieces.md

 ## Piece pages

-As referred to above, while they are not needed in every case, [piece pages](piece-pages.md) are a crucial companion to pieces for any project that allows the user to browse an index of pieces.
+As referred to above, while they are not needed in every case, [piece pages](piece-pages.md) are a crucial companion to pieces for any website that allows the user to browse an index of pieces.
 See the [piece pages](piece-pages.md) section to get started.